 - WebEngage is a Data Processor that processes personal data on your behalf and in accordance with the instructions that we receive from you.

 WebEngage is fully GDPR compliant.
-This page explains features that will enable you, as Data Controllers, to comply with your users’ requests to exercise their rights as defined by the GDPR.
+Let's go over the features that will enable you (as a Data Controller) to comply with your users’ (Data Subjects') requests to exercise their rights.

-Under GDPR, individuals will have the right to obtain:
+Under GDPR, individuals have the right to obtain:

 - Confirmation that their data is being processed;